Snare drum

-The snare drum (or side drum) is a percussion instrument that produces a sharp staccato sound when the head is struck with a drum stick, due to the use of a series of stiff wires held under tension against the lower skin.
+The snare drum (or side drum) is a percussion instrument that produces a sharp staccato sound when the top head is struck with a drum stick which is held under tension against the lower head.
 Snare drums are often used in orchestras, concert bands, marching bands, parades, drumlines, drum corps, and more.
 It is one of the central pieces in a drum set, a collection of percussion instruments designed to be played by a seated drummer and used in many genres of music.
-Because basic rhythms are very easy to learn to play on a snare drum even for children, the instrument is also suitable for the music education for young children and a rhythm band.
+Because basic rhythms are very easy to learn to play on a snare drum even for children, the instrument is also suitable for the music education for young children and for a rhythm band.

-Snare drums are usually played with drum sticks, but other beaters such as the brush or the rute can be used to achieve different tones.
+Snare drums are usually played with drum sticks, but other beaters, such as the brush or the rute, can be used to achieve different tones.
 The snare drum is a versatile and expressive percussion instrument due to its sensitivity and responsiveness.
 The sensitivity of the snare drum allows it to respond audibly to the softest strokes, even with a wire brush.
 It can be used for complex rhythmic patterns and engaging solos at moderate volumes.
-Its high dynamic range allows the player to produce powerful accents with vigorous strokes and a loud metallic click when rimshots are used.
+Its high dynamic range allows the player to produce powerful accents with vigorous strokes and a loud metallic click with the rimshot.

 The snare drum originates from the tabor, a drum first used to accompany the flute.
-The tabor evolved into more modern versions, such as the kit snare (the type usually included in a drum kit), marching snare, tarol snare, and piccolo snare.
+The tabor evolved into more modern versions, such as the kit snare (the type usually included in a drum kit), marching snare, tarol snare, soprano snare, and piccolo snare.
 Each type is a different size, and there are different playing styles associated with each of them.
-The snare drum that one might see in a popular music concert is usually used in a backbeat style.
-In marching bands, it can do the same but is used mostly for a front beat.
-In comparison with the marching snare, the kit snare is generally smaller in length, while the piccolo is the smallest of the three.
+The snare drum that one might see in a popular music concert is usually played on the backbeat (counts 2 and 4 or in slower tempi on beat 3).
+In marching bands, it can do the snare drummers are only responsible for that drum as opposed to drummer players so their playing is often more involved and they frequently play accent patterns of 16th and triplet eight notes.

+The rope-tension field drum is the tallest and heaviest kind.
+The kit and the concert snare drums are each generally 14" across and 5" to 8" deep, while the soprano snare is about 7" deep but only 12" across.
+The piccolo snare has a shell 13" to 14" across but only around 4" tall and a higher pitch than the others, excepting the occasionally seen "firecracker" or “pancake” snare, an even smaller, auxiliary snare drum as shallow as the piccolo and just 10" to 12" across.
 The snare drum is easily recognizable by its loud cracking sound when struck firmly with a drumstick or mallet.
-The depth of the sound varies from one drum to another because of the different techniques and construction qualities of the drum.
-Some of these qualities are head material and tension, dimensions, and rim and drum shell materials and construction.
+The depth of the sound varies from one drum to another because of the different playing techniques and types of beaters used, as well as differences in the drum's construction, as in head material and tension, dimensions, and rim and drum shell materials and manufacture.